praveena2j/Cross-Attentional-AV-Fusion/README.md

  }
 ```

-This code uses the Affwild2 dataset to validate the proposed approach for Dimensional Emotion Recognition.
+This code uses the RECOLA dataset to validate the proposed approach for Dimensional Emotion Recognition.
 There are three major blocks in this repository to reproduce the results of our paper.
 This code uses Mixed Precision Training (torch.cuda.amp).
 The dependencies and packages required to reproduce the environment of this repository can be found in the `environment.yml` file.

 ### Creating the environment
 Create an environment using the `environment.yml` file